+This site is privately owned and is not associated with the government.
+It contains information to help you in your Medicaid application process.
 The Affordable Care Act Medicaid expansion, also known as the ACA Medicaid expansion and Obamacare Medicaid expansion, gave many states the option to extend their Medicaid programs.
 This Medicaid expansion helped millions of Americans to have access to Medicaid assistance.
 The expansion was offered to every state in the nation, but it did not require each state to participate.
 After the Obamacare Medicaid expansion details were released, many asked, “What is the Obamacare Medicaid expansion?” and “How will the Medicaid expansion affect my state?”
 If a state chooses to be part of the expansion of Medicaid, the Medicaid eligibility requirements in that state will be changed.
 Before the Affordable Care Act Medicaid eligibility guidelines were adopted, the Medicaid program in all states used many different factors to determine qualifications for the program.
 After the expansion is enacted, the Medicaid requirements are broadened, allowing all those who meet the income qualifications to become eligible for the program.
 If you are interested in Medicaid benefits and want to submit an Arizona Affordable Care Act Medicaid application, you can first review the sections below to make sure you have all the necessary information.

 ACA Medicaid Expansion in Arizona